 Impact on Projects:

-- Delayed Timelines: The AGC’s 2024 survey found that 92% of U.S. contractors could not find skilled workers, which led to prolonged project schedules.
+- Delayed Timelines: According to the Associated General Contractors of America (AGC) 2025 Workforce Survey, 94% of U.S. contractors report difficulty finding skilled workers, a challenge that continues to drive project delays and prolonged schedules across the industry.
+Source: AGC 2025 Construction Workforce Survey.
 For example, a $200 million hospital project in Texas was delayed four months due to a shortage of carpenters and electricians.

 - Compromised Quality: Understaffed teams often rush work, increasing errors and rework costs.
 A 2023 study by the Construction Industry Institute found that rework due to labor shortages accounts for up to 10% of project costs.